unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The above could be written instead as a  `(á|â|ã|ä|å|æ|ç|è|é)`, or as a set variable `<set id="Ex" value="á â ã ä å æ ç è é"/>` and matched as `$[Ex]`.

-Implementations should warn users if possible when character classes include non-NFD characters
+Parsing of keyboard data must emit an error when character classes include non-NFD characters.

 ### Normalization and Reorders